ggllawc4/Alx-capstone-Quiz-app/quiz-app-project/README.md

 # **Quiz App**

 Welcome to the **Quiz App**!
 This application allows users to test their knowledge with quizzes on various topics.
+And to also have fun with it during their leisure time.
 Built using **React**, **TailwindCSS**, and the **Open Trivia Database API**, the app features a responsive design, real-time score tracking, and a user dashboard for quiz performance.

 ---